houstoncardinal/nurse-scribe-swift/COMPREHENSIVE_FEATURE_DOCUMENTATION.md

 **Mobile Optimization:** 100% Complete ✅
 **Admin Dashboard:** 50% Complete ✅

-**Your NurseScribe AI platform is now a complete, enterprise-ready, HIPAA-compliant documentation system that exceeds the original client vision and provides significant value to healthcare organizations.**
+**Your NovaCare platform is now a complete, enterprise-ready, HIPAA-compliant documentation system that exceeds the original client vision and provides significant value to healthcare organizations.**

 ---